 This call is funded by the national funds from the Portuguese State budget.

 All researchers holding a PhD degree, of any nationality, and in any research or academic field may apply.

 Applicants need to be associated to one of the following types of host institutions in Portugal: higher education institutions and their associated research centres; Associate Laboratories; State Laboratories; public or private companies with clearly-defined scientific R&D activities, and other public or private, non-profit organisations that carry out scientific research.

 There are three types of FCT investigator grants:

-All applications should be submitted online, in English, via the FCT Investigator platform.
+All applications are submitted online, in English, via the FCT Investigator website.

-The evaluation panels will assess the scientific merit of the applicant, the research project and the career development plan.
+Proposals considered eligible will be evaluated and scored from 1 (minimum) to 9 (maximum), on three criteria: the scientific merit of the applicant, the quality of the research project and of the career development plan.